 - Find an on-site location that is private and away from customers and employees, in which to conduct the audit.

 - If the audit’s findings result in penalties or back taxes, understand that you can appeal or negotiate a payment plan.
 Also, remember auditors can share audit records with other local, state, and federal agencies.

 Where Can I Get Help?

 If the IRS is auditing your business, you need professional help.
 Do some research before choosing a firm.
 Hire a tax relief company that has tax attorneys on staff.
 Ask to talk with a tax professional and find out what your options are.
-Click here for a free consultation with a senior tax professional with a leading tax relief firm.
-You will find out whether you qualify for a tax relief program within the first consultation at no cost.Get Tax Relief Consultation
+The tax relief companies below provide a free consultation with no strings attached.